sidvenu/MathJaxView/README.md

 and try to understand it yourself.
 If you don't, please raise a issue with the **help wanted** label.

 ## Issues
-Please [report](https://github.com/sidvenu/MathJaxView/issues) any issues that you encountered, not limited to performance improvements and updating the MathJax assets
+Please [report](https://github.com/sidvenu/MathJaxView/issues) any issues that you encountered, not limited to performance improvements and updating the MathJax assets.

+## Pull Requests
+PRs are an all-time welcome provided you follow the coding style similar to that already existing in the project

+## License
+This software is licensed under the Apache License, Version 2.0.
+Refer [LICENSE](https://github.com/sidvenu/MathJaxView/LICENSE.md) for more details.